 The Chronicle published many pieces under the title “Raw Data,” which apparently meant any unsubstantiated, unedited materials a staff member chose to put on the Chronicle website.

 As an example, VerBruggen ran a 12 October 2005 story mentioning me.
 It contained libelous claims that I filed for bankruptcy and other defamation.
 The article was written by internet troll Willow Arune and put online by Bailey.
-VerBruggen’s predecessor was was still listed on the Chronicle site as editor, and she was smart enough to remove the article in question immediately upon receipt of my complaint.
+VerBruggen’s predecessor, who was was still listed on the Chronicle site as editor, was smart enough to remove the article in question immediately upon receipt of my complaint.
 VerBruggen was clearly upset by this, writing:

 I apologize that our former editor took it upon herself to resolve the situation.
 It was not her place to.